finos/legend/README.md

 GitLab is used for source control of models within the Legend SDLC module.
 The models, written in the Legend language, are stored in GitLab repositories.

 #### Shared Public Instance of Legend Studio
 FINOS hosts a shared instance of Legend Studio at [https://legend.finos.org/studio](https://legend.finos.org/studio).
-The purpose of this instance is to (1) provide a shared modeling environment for the FINOS community and its projects, and to (2) provide a place where people can try out Legend Studio.
+The shared instance of Legend Studio is provided free-of-charge and as-is.
+It is primarily intended to be used for shared modeling efforts conducted by FINOS members and other non-member community participants as part of [FINOS hosted projects or initiatives](https://landscape.finos.org/).
 This instance was used by participants in the [FINOS Legend Studio pilot (April-September 2020)](https://www.finos.org/press/goldman-sachs-open-sources-its-data-modeling-platform-through-finos).

 Legend models developed on [the FINOS hosted shared instance of Legend Studio](https://legend.finos.org/studio), are open source and available at https://gitlab.legend.finos.org/.
 Every project on the FINOS hosted instance of Legend Studio maps to a GitLab project.